Our Patients

 Specializing in wildlife rehabilitation, education, and conservation, PHSS is Miami’s only full-service native wildlife hospital; we are open 365 days a year.
 Every day, PHSS receives calls from concerned citizens reporting sick, injured, or orphaned wildlife.
 Many of our patients fall victim to fishing hooks becoming lodged in their pouches, throats, or stomachs.
 Others become entangled in fishing lines rendering them unable to fly or fish for food.
 Other native birds fly into windows or are hit by vehicles, fall prey to domestic pets, baby birds fall from their nests unable to fly, and orphaned baby squirrels and opossums with no parent in sight, without immediate help, will likely succumb to a long and painful death.
 Also, poisoning, botulism, parasites, fungal infections, toxic chemicals in the environment, a shortage of fish because of mismanaged fisheries (or because of overfishing), and the loss of their natural habitats all contribute to their daily struggle for survival.

 PHSS is dedicated to improving the lives of sick, injured, and orphaned native wildlife with the goal of releasing healthy patients back into the ecosystem, thus enabling future generations.
 We embody the highest level of patient care, compassion, and integrity while promoting community engagement on the importance of wildlife conservation.
-In 2021, we treated 2124 patients from 118 species including seabirds, songbirds, waterbirds, passerines, mammals, birds of prey, and reptiles, and fielded over 5,615 wildlife-related calls offering referrals for non-native animals needing assistance.
+Each year, we treat patients from over 230 species including seabirds, songbirds, waterbirds, passerines, mammals, birds of prey, and reptiles, and field thousands of wildlife-related calls offering referrals for non-native animals needing assistance.